Get ready for the summer heat and ensure your fan runs FANtastically with these fan tune-up tips.

 - It’s probably easier than you think.

 - If it’s already broken and destined for the recycling bin, you really have nothing to lose by trying!

 Replace or Fix the Cord

 Inspect the cord for damage.
-Check if it’s frayed, if it has been chewed by a pet (like in the below video), if its attachment to the fan body is damaged, or if the plug prongs are bent.
-To replace a power cord plug check out Home Depot’s easy tutorial on how to replace a power cord plug.
+Check if it’s frayed, if it has been chewed by a pet, if its attachment to the fan body is damaged, or if the plug prongs are bent.
+To replace a power cord plug check out Home Depot’s tutorial on how to replace a power cord plug.
 A frayed, melted, or chewed cord is also fairly simple to fix.
 Watch this Fixer Lab video for steps to repair the middle of a damaged cord:

 Replacing the whole cord is a more complicated repair.
 To do this you can buy a matching cord with the same type of plug and the same gauge wire at your local hardware store.
 Bring your fan along to ask for help finding a match if you’re not sure.
 After ensuring the fan is unplugged, remove the cord receptacle cover with a screwdriver or pliers, then remove the cord by untwisting the connecting wires.
 Remember to snap photos as you disassemble and make repairs so you can put it back together again!

 Check the owner’s manual to see if it needs oil (some may not).
 If you turn on your fan and the fan motor hums even though the fan blades won’t move, the gears may be stuck.
 Before proceeding with any other steps, make sure that your fan is sparkling clean.
 Then try unscrewing the motor housing so you can see the electric motor parts.